 It attempts to desensitize and disconnect that stimulus from the traumatic event and help the patient lead normal and healthy lives.

 The therapists continue to monitor the patient’s progress to prevent relapses.
-Over time, by using prolonged exposure therapy to reprogram Pavlovian classical conditioning.
+Over time, by using PE to reprogram Pavlovian classical conditioning.
 It hopes to help patients recover from phobias, PTSD, and other neurological and behavioral problems.

 Requirements for Prolonged Exposure Therapy

 A lot of professionals do not recommend PE, in spite of its logical ability to help patients resolve their ailments.
-According to the US Department of Veteran Affairs, Prolonged Exposure therapy has the possibility of increasing depression, suicide thoughts, and has a high drop-out rate.
+According to the US Department of Veteran Affairs, PE has the possibility of increasing depression, suicide thoughts, and has a high drop-out rate.